 Gloves vs. Mitts

-Many women suffer from what we deem "Cold Hand Syndrome" during winter, turning typically fun activities into a suffer-fest.
-As a result, women tend to waffle between ski mittens and gloves, trying to seek out the best option to prevent their fingers from going numb.
+Many women and men alike suffer from cold hands during winter, turning typically fun activities into a suffer-fest.
+As a result, the choice between buying ski mittens or gloves can be tough.
+We all want warm hands so we can stay comfortable on our adventures.
 Our testers are women who have tried both, noting the tradeoffs involved in both gloves and mitts.
-So which do you prefer?
+So which do you choose?

 Which do you prefer?

 The next decision you've got to make is whether you want a glove or mitt with a removable liner or not.
 Learn about the two.

 Removable liners offer more versatility and dry faster than those without.
 You can take the glove apart and choose to use just the shell or just the liner on its own.
 Not only that, if the shell of the glove or mitten is big enough, you can swap it out for a thicker or better-performing liner.
 The downside?
 Typically less dexterity if both the shell and liner are thicker.
 If you seek a versatile option with more uses, this is the one to buy.

 The liner is built-in and can't be removed.
 While these gloves and mitts are simpler and allow for more dexterity, they can't be dried out as quickly and aren't as versatile.
 Poorly designed liners can also get bunched up with moist hands, making the glove harder to put on.
 If a very dexterous glove is what you seek, this is the construction to look for.

 A ski glove or mitt typically has many layers.
 On the market, you'll find several different types of materials for each.
 With a keen eye, research, and knowledge, you can judge the performance of the glove based on the materials it's composed of.
 After several years of testing, we've learned that some materials are better than others.
 We discuss the shell, the palm, and insulation in this section.